 Service Selections for New Program with LRS

-The transition to the Village of Glencoe’s new garbage hauler, Lakeshore Recycling Systems (LRS), goes into effect on Wednesday, November 1.
-As part of the new program, residents are asked to make a new service level selection and to choose a standardized cart size before Monday, October 16.
+The new garbage collection program with Lakeshore Recycling Systems (LRS), began Wednesday, November 1.
 Learn more about the analysis that went into the decision to outsource here.

-To make your service selections with LRS click the button below.
+To learn more about the transition to LRS click the button below.

 Curbside Garbage Collection Program